mehowq/michalkulawik.github.io/_posts/2018-01-30-Networking-between-containers-defined-in-multiple-docker-compose-yml-files.md

 ![Inspecting docker network](/img/content/posts/2018/2018-01-30-docker-network-inspect.png "Inspecting docker network") *Inspecting docker network*

-The AngularJS app can now communicate with the other containers on the network.
+Networking between containers has been fixed.

 # Wrapping Up

 When you want to try something new, you start from a simple thing.
 The same applies to a new framework - you don’t want to mess about with the dependency issues before you even run a simple code.

 I think Docker is a fantastic way to try new things without a risk of cluttering / breaking your dev machine.
-It's very likely that you will find the framework that you need as a choice of images on Docker hub is constantly growing.
-I love the fact that I can download an image, create container and start working on a tested environment instanlty.
-Having docker-compose file in the source control also means that anyone can pick up and run a project really quickly.
-Docker containers are lightweight, fast, modular and configurable - I can see myself using them a lot.
+It's very likely that you will find the framework that you are interested in as the number of images available on Docker hub is constantly growing.
+I love the fact that I can download an image, create container and start working on a premade environment instanlty.
+Having docker-compose file in the source control also means that anyone can pick up and run the project really quickly.